-I particularly love any article on blogging that includes tips on how to attract readers, how create cool content and all the bells-and-whistles that can help my blog be the best it can be.
+I particularly love an article on blogging that includes tips on how to attract readers, how to create cool content, and all the bells-and-whistles that can help my blog be the best it can be.

 I also enjoy really good articles on what NOT to do on blogs.
 Those are a little harder to find, but always good when I find them.
 Dan at Man-vs-Debt has a great post called How to Not Suck At Blogging and Amy at BloggingWithAmy always has phenomenal info too.

-Soon I will be celebrating 9 years as a blogger, which I think is pretty cool and something I am pretty proud.
-In my nine year journey as a blogger, I have witnessed my share of cat-fights and questionable behavior.
+Soon I will be celebrating 11 years as a blogger, which I think is pretty cool and something I am pretty proud of.
+In my eleven-year journey as a blogger, I have witnessed my share of cat-fights and questionable behavior.
 I think things are a bit better these days, but I still see some pretty crazy (and mean) stuff on social media and in comment boxes.
-So as a blogger that’s been-around-the block, here’s my advice as to what to NOT do as a blogger.
+So as a blogger that’s the been-around-the block, here’s my advice as to what to NOT do as a blogger.
 Enjoy.